sectore/tick-tock-tui/README.md

 > "API keys are not required to call the market data (public) API endpoints, as the market data endpoints are not associated with any specific Kraken account."

-#### Any data are stored locally?
+#### Is any data stored locally?

 Yes, users settings are stored locally.
-That's needed to start the app with latest user settings.
+That's needed to start the app with the latest user settings.
 Locations to persist data are defined by [`XdgState`](https://hackage.haskell.org/package/directory/docs/System-Directory.html#v:XdgState):
 - non-Windows `~/.local/state/tick-tock-tui/data{version}.json`
 - Windows: `%LOCALAPPDATA%` (e.g. `C:/Users/<user>/AppData/Local/tick-tock-tui/data{version}.json`)